-The Audit Committee of our Board currently consists of Robert D. Daleo (Chairman), Thomas F. Bogan and Murray J. Demo.
+The Audit Committee of our Board currently consists of Murray J. Demo (Chair), Robert D. Daleo, Thomas E. Hogan and J. Donald Sherman.
 Under the terms of its Charter, the Audit Committee assists the Board in its general oversight of our financial reporting processes, internal controls and audit functions.

-Robert Daleo serves as the Audit Committee's Chair and our Board has determined that each member of the Audit Committee is financially literate and that Mr. Deleo qualifies as an "audit committee financial expert" under the rules of the SEC.
+Murray Demo serves as the Audit Committee's Chair and our Board has determined that each member of the Audit Committee is financially literate and that Mr. Daleo qualifies as an "audit committee financial expert" under the rules of the SEC.
 Our Board of Directors has determined that each member of the Audit Committee meets the applicable independence requirements promulgated by NASDAQ and the SEC, including Rule 10A-3(b)(1) under the Exchange Act.

 As described more fully in its charter, the Audit Committee oversees our accounting and financial reporting processes, internal controls and audit functions.
 In fulfilling its role, the Committee: